best trip CONTACT AN ADVISOR

 The typical duration of the Vilcabamba to Machu Picchu trek is 5 to 7 days, depending on the route and itinerary chosen.

-During the trek, you can expect to see stunning landscapes, such as snow-capped mountains, green valleys, crystal-clear rivers, and ancient Inca ruins.
+During the trek, you can anticipate witnessing breathtaking landscapes, including snow-capped mountains, verdant valleys, pristine rivers, and ancient Inca ruins.
 Additionally, you will have the opportunity to visit local communities and learn about their culture.

 Yes, it is highly recommended to hire a licensed local guide.
 A guide will provide valuable information about the history, culture, and flora and fauna of the region.
 They will also take care of organizing the camp, food, and necessary permits.